ryniewiczg/Data-Analyst-portfolio/README.md

 ### 1. SQL Practice Exercises — BigQuery Sandbox

-A collection of SQL exercises completed as part of my Data Analytics learning, focused on selecting, filtering, and sorting data using Google BigQuery Sandbox.
-The project demonstrates practical skills in querying relational datasets and extracting meaningful insights through SQL.
+A collection of SQL exercises completed as part of my Data Analytics learning journey, using Google BigQuery Sandbox.
+The project focuses on data filtering, handling NULL values, string operations, logical conditions, aliases, and sorting results.
+Through practical queries on relational datasets, I developed a solid foundation in SQL and learned how to extract meaningful insights from structured data.
-*Project folder:* `SQL/SQL Basics & Practice_Exercises`
+*Project folder:* `SQL/SQL Basics & Practical_Examples`

 ---